-Round Up The Usual Suspects: Quick review, the usual suspects are your website, demo reel, headshot, resume, business cards and USB.
-Preferably, have the appropriate ones in a Google Drive because people prefer to be hands free at a festival.
+Round Up The Usual Suspects: Quick review, the usual suspects are your website, demo reel, headshot, resume, and business cards.
+Make sure your materials are in order, if not it could cost you.
 Read about the usual suspects in The Essential Utensils For The Expat Thespian.

 Be A Film Festival Scout: K.Y.A. - Know Your Area.
 Go to the festival locations and find out where theaters are located.
 Nothing is more frustrating than ending a segment at 3:30p.m. while your next film starts at 3:45p.m. but you're a 20 minute walk away with no taxi in sight.
 If you can't get there a day before then get there an hour or two earlier.